awsdocs/amazon-sagemaker-developer-guide/doc_source/training-compiler-pytorch-models.md

    xm.save(model.state_dict(), path_to_save)
    ```

+After you have completed adapting your training script, proceed to [Run PyTorch Training Jobs with SageMaker Training Compiler](training-compiler-enable-pytorch.md)\.

 #### For distributed training<a name="training-compiler-pytorch-models-non-trainer-distributed"></a>

 In addition to the changes listed in the previous [For single GPU training](#training-compiler-pytorch-models-non-trainer-single-gpu) section, add the following changes to properly distribute workload across GPUs\.